 Mindfulness & Acceptance and Commitment Therapy

 Acceptance and Commitment Therapy (ACT), which includes an emphasis on mindfulness, can be a very beneficial complement to traditional psychotherapy.
 Psychotherapy emphasizes self-awareness and emotional and behavioral change.
-In contrast, ACT shifts the focus from addressing and/or solving problems directly, to developing a new stance toward life’s challenges so that they do not get in the way of finding fulfillment and meaning.
+In contrast, ACT expands the focus beyond reducing symptoms and solving problems, to developing a new stance toward life’s challenges so that they do not get in the way of finding fulfillment and meaning.

 ACT can be divided into two parts, as its name indicates: